Predicting the X-ray flux of evolved pulsar wind nebulae based on VHE gamma-ray observations: The Model

 with $P_0$ and $P$ being the initial and the current period, respectively, and $\tau_\mathrm{c} = P/(2\dot{P})$ the characteristic age of the pulsar ($\dot{P}$ denoting the time derivative of the rotational period).
 For $n = 3$ and $P_0\ll P$ the present true age $T$ of the pulsar corresponds to the characteristic age $\tau_\mathrm{c}$, whereas for other cases it can be calculated as

-$P$ and $\dot{P}$ can usually be derived from radio observations, while the initial period will be treated as a free parameter of our model.
+$P$ and $\dot{P}$ can usually be derived from radio observations, while the initial period $P_0$ will be treated as a free parameter of our model.
 In the following, the evolution of the non-thermal emission of a PWN is calculated in discrete time steps with an adaptive step size of $\delta t$.
 In each time step only a fractional amount $\Delta E_\mathrm{p}$ of the energy output of the pulsar is converted into relativistic leptons, i.e. electrons and positrons.
 Assuming the corresponding conversion efficiency $\eta$ to be constant over time, $\Delta E_\mathrm{p}(t)$ is determined as

-for a time interval $[t,t+\delta t]$ and with $\eta\in [0;1]$.
+for a time interval $[t,t+\delta t]$ and with $\eta\in [0,1]$.
 The conversion efficiency is strongly correlated with $P_0$, such that the quality of the fit does not benefit from an additional free parameter.
-Therefore $\eta$ is fixed to the value of 0.3, which is in agreement with e.g. the modeling results for MSH\,15$-$5\emph{2} carried out by \cite{Schoeck2010} and \cite{Zhang2008}.
+Therefore, $\eta$ is fixed to the value of 0.3, which is in agreement with e.g. the modeling results for MSH\,15$-$5\emph{2} carried out by \cite{Schoeck2010} and \cite{Zhang2008}.
+We transferred this value to the other selected PWNe.
 We assume that the differential energy spectrum of the injected leptons can be described by a simple power law

 Assuming that the spectral shape does not change within a time bin, $\Phi_0(t)$, denoting the normalization of the distribution at $1\,\mathrm{TeV}$, can be calculated by integrating the injection spectrum over energy: